-Most index funds are set up as either open-ended investment companies (OEICs) or Unit Trusts (the UK equivalent of a mutual fund).
-These are known as open-ended because the supply of shares is not restricted, new shares can be created to meet the demand from buyers, or shares can be reduced to meet the obligations of the sellers.
-ETFs on the other hand trade on the stock exchange like any other share.
+Most tracker funds are set up as either Open-ended Investment Companies (OEICs) or Unit Trusts (the UK equivalent of a mutual fund).
+These are known as open-ended because the supply of shares is not restricted: new shares can be created to meet the demand from buyers, or shares can be reduced to meet the obligations of the sellers.
+ETFs, on the other hand, trade on the stock exchange like any other share.

-Choice in the index fund world can seem rather limited, in terms of both asset class and providers.
+Choice for tracker funds can appear to be limited, in terms of both asset class and providers.
 There are entire asset classes which don’t have any index funds, and even when the index funds exist, there’s only a handful of suppliers.
-ETFs on the other hand almost have too much choice, there are ETFs for large, diverse markets, and even for specific industries.
-It’s important to understand what you invest in, or to take advice from professionals.
+ETFs, on the other hand, have almost too much choice.
+There are ETFs for large, diverse markets, as well as for specific industries.
+For this reason, when dealing with these, it is important to fully understand what you are investing in, or to take advice from professionals if needed.